luroden/luroden/README.md

 ### :wave: Hey there!
 My name is David!

-I'm a DevOps Manager working out of The Colony, TX, USA.
+I'm a DevOps Manager working out of Dallas, TX, USA.
 I get to play with cool technology all day and work with an awesome team.

 Pronouns   | Personal Webiste     | Working for
 -----------|----------------------|------------